ruditimmermans/LightPDF/README.md

 # LightPDF

-An LightOS PDF viewer tool that helps you read your PDF files on your Light Phone 3.
+An LightOS PDF viewer tool that helps you read your PDF files on your Android Phone.

 ## Screenshots 📷